10 Reasons to Fall in Love with Western Australia

 No holiday to Australia would be complete without a visit to the beach and Western Australia is no exception offering some incredible sandy beaches.
 We recommend Cable Beach in Broome, Lucky Bay in Esperance and Yallingup Beach, Margaret River.
 Great for surfers, sun seekers and families alike.

-One of our top choices for a beachside holiday is our Sal Salis Reef and Outback Experience.
+One of our top choices for a beachside holiday is Sal Salis Resort.
 Luxury wilderness camps in the sand dunes, impeccable food and wine, mere footsteps from the underwater world of Ningaloo Reef and of course between May and October the playground of migrating humpbacks, blue whales, orcas, dolphins, minke whales, southern right whales, dugongs and… need we say more?

 Feeling inspired to visit WA?